ledzer0/vite-template-react/README.md

 ## Folder Structure

-No configuration or complicated folder structures, just the files you need to build your app:
+No configuration or complicated folder structuresgg, just the files you need to build your app:

 ```
 vite-template-react